-The purpose of the Witchcliffe Ecovillage Sustainable Building Design Guidelines (BDGs) is to ensure that the built form and landscaping of the Ecovillage reflects the strong vision of sustainability and the rural village character set for the development.
-They provide straightforward guidelines that apply to all residential buildings in the Ecovillage.
+All homes built in the Ecovillage must comply with the Sustainable Building Design Guidelines (BDGs) to ensure that the built form and landscaping of the Ecovillage reflects the strong vision of sustainability and the rural village character set for the development.
+They provide straightforward guidelines that apply to all residential buildings in the Ecovillage and are managed by the WEV Design Team through the design review process.
 They will help owners, designers and builders create aesthetically harmonious buildings that are solar passive, efficient, affordable, and comfortable to live and work in.

 Yes.
 New owners can choose to design and build their own homes, as owner builders or with a licensed builder.
 House designs will need to conform to the Ecovillage Sustainable Building Design Guidelines.